 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can still be a fulfilling career.
-As a technician you'll be expected to occasionally:
+While HVAC often has you on your feet, it can also be very rewarding.
+As a technician you’ll need to be able to:

-• Work in unpleasant settings, like tight or messy spaces.
+• Work in unpleasant settings, such as tight or messy spaces.

 • Work in hot or cold areas since HVAC equipment is generally found outdoors.

-A stubborn falsehood about HVAC is that it’s a blue-collar career.
+A common misconception about learning HVAC is that it’s a blue-collar career.
 It requires a specific skill set, specialized education and continuous recertification.

-It’s an excellent first career if you prefer to:
+It’s a great career choice if you want to:

 • Avoid a lot of student debt.

-• Have job security since HVAC positions can't be outsourced.
+• Have job security knowing your position can’t be outsourced.

 Is HVAC a Stressful Job?